lukejcollins/amazon-linux-personal-dev-env/README.md

 # Amazon Linux DevEnv Docker Image

 This repository houses a `Dockerfile` meticulously designed to cater to my specific development requirements.
-Utilizing the latest Amazon Linux image as a foundation, it integrates a diverse array of tools like Neovim, git, clang, zsh, nodejs, and many more.
+Utilising the latest Amazon Linux image as a foundation, it integrates a diverse array of tools like Neovim, git, clang, zsh, nodejs, and many more.

 One of the standout features of this setup is its versatility; it serves as an adaptable base for any project I intend to containerise where the environment is based on Amazon Linux.
 A significant advantage is the ability to mount both my home directory and binary path.
 This facilitates seamless access to all host-side dependencies and configurations right from within the Docker container (e.g. formatters, linters etc.)